Ancient Coins — Greek, Roman & Byzantine Collector's Guide

 What ancient coins are best for beginning collectors?

 Late Roman bronze coins (3rd–4th century CE) offer the most accessible entry point — genuine coins of emperors like Constantine, Constantius II, and Theodosius can be purchased in recognizable condition for $10–$50 each.
-Roman Republican and early Imperial denarii in circulated grades start at $100–$200 for common types and offer tremendous historical interest per dollar spent.
+Roman Republican and early Imperial denarii in circulated grades start at $100–$200 for common types.
 For Greek coins, common Alexander the Great tetradrachms in lower grades start around $500 and represent exceptional historical and artistic value.
-Byzantine bronze folles are plentiful and affordable at $20–$80 for many types.
-In all cases, buy from reputable established dealers and start with coins that have clear, identifiable portraits before moving into more specialized areas.
+Byzantine bronze folles are plentiful and affordable at $20–$80.
+In all cases, buy from reputable established dealers and start with coins that have clear, identifiable portraits.

 What did Roman coins communicate to the people who used them?

-Roman coins were one of the ancient world's most effective mass communication tools — essentially the television news of their era, reaching every corner of the empire through everyday commerce.
+Roman coins were one of the ancient world's most effective mass communication tools — essentially the news media of their era, reaching every corner of the empire through daily commerce.
 The emperor's portrait established his face and image across territories that might never see him in person.
-Reverse types announced military victories, commemorated building projects, celebrated divine favor, and proclaimed the virtues the emperor wished to project.
-The Judaea Capta coins of Vespasian (70 CE) broadcast Rome's crushing of the Jewish Revolt to every person who handled money.
-Constantine's introduction of Christian symbols onto coinage in the 4th century announced a transformation of the empire's official religion to every Roman citizen simultaneously.
-No other artifact survives in such quantity from the ancient world as coins — making them an unparalleled historical record.
+Reverse types announced military victories, commemorated building projects, and proclaimed the virtues the emperor wished to project.
+The Judaea Capta coins of Vespasian broadcast Rome's crushing of the Jewish Revolt to every person who handled money.
+Constantine's introduction of Christian symbols onto coinage announced a transformation of the empire's official religion to every Roman citizen simultaneously.

 What is the most valuable ancient coin ever sold?

-Among ancient coins, the most valuable individual specimens sold at auction include unique Greek gold pieces and exceptional Roman rarities in the multi-million-dollar range.
+Among ancient coins, the most valuable individual specimens include unique Greek gold pieces and exceptional Roman rarities in the multi-million-dollar range.
 A unique Athenian gold Dekadrachm realized over $1 million at auction.
-Certain Roman aurei of rare emperors or in exceptional condition regularly achieve $200,000–$500,000+.
-The record for any ancient coin is contested depending on category, but the field's true treasures — unique specimens held in major collections — are essentially priceless.
-For most collectors, the extraordinary news is that genuinely ancient coins of emperors and kings can be purchased for a few hundred dollars, making the ancient coin market one of the most democratically accessible in all of numismatics.
+Certain Roman aurei of rare emperors in exceptional condition regularly achieve $200,000–$500,000+.
+The record for any ancient coin is contested by category.
+For most collectors the extraordinary news is that genuinely ancient coins of emperors and kings can be purchased for a few hundred dollars — browse certified ancient coins on eBay to see what's available right now across all price points.